PP-Sol/EDU-Workers-Java/README.md

 # EDU-Workers-Java
- CTU Semestral Project in Java
+ CTU Semestral Project in Java to show OOP
-sdsd